 Disruption in the balance of the scalp has been linked to dandruff, seborrheic dermatitis (a condition that causes dandruff and scaly patches), and atopic dermatitis (eczema).
+Dandruff affects about half the general adult population worldwide.
 These issues are linked to rough hair, hair breakage, and reduced hair shine can also lead to premature hair loss.

 Our scalp often lets us know if something is amiss.
 Common symptoms of an unhealthy scalp include: